condon-lab/.github/profile/README.md

 ## Welcome to the Condon Lab GitHub 👋

 We are the Condon Research Lab at the University of Arizona.
-Our research focuses on advancing the understanding of water resources through modeling, remote sensing, and data-driven approaches.
+Our research focuses on advancing the understanding of water resources through modeling, remote sensing, and data-driven approaches.💧🛰️🌎

-Learn more about our research work at the [Condon Lab Website](condonlab.org).
+Learn more about our research work at [condonlab.org](https://condonlab.org/)

 ### 📁What You'll Find Here
 * Condon Lab Documents - contribute or quickly access at [condon-lab.github.io/Condon_Lab_Docs/](https://condon-lab.github.io/Condon_Lab_Docs/)